-Tim Langhorn offers counselling therapy from his consultation room in Bath, for emotional well-being and dealing with unwanted or unnecessary thoughts and feelings.
+Tim Langhorn offers adult counselling therapy from his consultation room in Bath, for emotional well-being and dealing with unwanted or unnecessary thoughts and feelings.
 Tim is trained in Rogerian Person Centred Counselling and has been working therapeutically in a professional capacity with adults since 1982.
 Tim has worked counselling adults from a variety of backgrounds and with people experiencing all manner of issues or difficulty.

 Tim offers a counselling service in Bath which aims to support your understanding of a current situation and enable you to accept that you have choices in the way you feel.
 The psychodynamic counselling therapy techniques and skills used enable you to explore those issues you feel are causing you concern or distress.

 Tim’s counselling skills and counselling techniques (which have gained him a professional reputation in Bath) will support you in your desire to improve your life and give you choices that you may not realise you have.

 - Grief or trauma over a relationship or situation

 - Loss of a loved one or pet

 - A relationship breakdown

 - Life getting you down or depressed

 - Questions or dilemmas from the past

 - Work life causing you stress or getting you down